Can You Use Evidence of the Defendant’s DUI to Prove Fault?

 If you’ve been injured in a drunk driving accident, you may be entitled to damages.
 You should rely on an experienced trial lawyer in Baton Rouge to get you the compensation you deserve.

-Call today and schedule your free initial consultation with Babcock Trial Lawyers.
+Call today and schedule your free initial consultation with Babcock Injury Lawyers.
 And remember – you pay nothing until you settle your case.